 If convicted, the penalties can be severe.
 They may involve jail time, large fines or restitutions, and revocation of your probation that requires you to fulfill the prison sentence of your original conviction.
 Other penalties may include community service, additional probation terms, rehabilitation programs, and other behavioral correction programs.

 Once a probation violation is reported, you will receive a warning or request for your to appear in court.
 During the court hearing, the court will decide if and to what degree your probation contract was violated, and it will then hand down a sentence.
-Important factors to consider include the severity of the violation and any history of probation violations.
+Important factors to consider include the severity of the violation and any history of probation violations in Florida.
 At The Law Office of David A. Webster, P.A., our Seminole County criminal defense lawyers can represent you throughout the process and help seek a favorable solution.

 Contact us at (407) 326-0650 today to learn more about our criminal defense services.